How to Restart After Withdrawing from WGU

 - The circumstances that led to the withdrawal.

-- Why you believe the WGU model is appropriate in reaching your academic goals.
+- Why the student believes the WGU model is appropriate in reaching his/her academic goals.

-- How you have prepared for return, both academically and otherwise.
+- How the student has prepared for return, both academically and otherwise.

-- Why you believe you will be able to meet academic progress requirements in your studies if readmitted.
+- Why the student believes he/she will be able to meet academic progress requirements in his/her studies if readmitted.

 What will happen once I have actually been readmitted?

-When you have met the conditions to be readmitted, on the first business day of the following month, your record will be re-activated in the system and you will be assigned to a mentor.
+When you have met the conditions to be readmitted your record will be re-activated in the system and you will be assigned to a mentor on the 1st of the following month.
 You and your mentor will receive a "welcome back" e-mail confirming your actual restart after your withdrawal.
-Within the first 10 days of your reentry term, you will contact the mentor to discuss your Degree Plan and establish Academic Activity Verification (AAV).
+Within the first 10 days of your reentry term, you will contact the mentor to discuss your Degree Plan and establish term enrollment.

 Where do I go from here?
 Questions?